mkshp-dev/obsidian-gallery-plugin/docs/docs/troubleshooting.md

 ## Gallery not appearing

-- Verify the `path` exists in your vault and that the spelling and casing match exactly.
+- Verify that the path defined in your local source configuration (under `sources`) exists in your vault and that the spelling and casing match exactly.
 - Confirm images are in a supported format: `.jpg`, `.jpeg`, `.png`, `.gif`, `.webp`.
 - Try switching between reading and editing mode to trigger a re-render.